McCloud Railway 18

-McCloud Railway 18 is a 18 class "Mikado" type steam locomotive, it was built in November 1914 by the Baldwin Locomotive Works (BLW).
+McCloud Railway 18 is a "Mikado" type steam locomotive, built in November 1914 by the Baldwin Locomotive Works (BLW).
 The locomotive was purchased new by the McCloud River Railway Company (MCR) in 1914 as a standalone purchase.
 No. 18 was bought by the Yreka Western Railroad (YW) in 1956 and bought back by the McCloud in 1998.
-It was restored to operation for McCloud in 2001 and operated there until it was sold in 2005 to the Virginia and Truckee Railroad (VT).
+It was restored to operation for McCloud in 2001 and operated there until it was sold in 2005 to the Nevada Commission for the Reconstruction of the Virginia and Truckee Railroad (VT).

 History

 Revenue service

-McCloud Railway No. 18 was built in November 1914 by the Baldwin Locomotive Works (BLW) for the McCloud Railway (MCR), it was purchased new by the McCloud for a cost of $16,871.79.
+No. 18 was built in November 1914 by the Baldwin Locomotive Works (BLW) for the McCloud Railway (MCR), it was purchased new by the McCloud for a cost of $16,871.79.
 The following year in 1915, the engine was sent to the Panama–Pacific International Exposition in San Francisco.
 The display was jointly sponsored by the McCloud Railway, Weed Lumber Company and Red River Lumber Company.
-The engine was then returned to McCloud, where it worked most of its career.
+In January 1916, the engine was returned to McCloud, where it worked most of its career until being used as backup power in 1953, when the railroad was dieselized.

-In 1956, as McCloud Railway was acquiring newer diesels from Baldwin, the No. 18 was sold (like many McCloud steam locomotives at the time) to the Yreka Western Railroad (YW), a small, power-starved railroad also in Northern California.
-The engine operated with No. 19 at Yreka until 1964, when the No. 18 blew a cylinder head while on a doubleheader trip with No. 19 and was taken out of service, however, due to the lack of funds and money to repair the damaged cylinder, it would be the last time No. 18 operated for the Yreka Western as it would be permanently retired from service.
-It was stored under a tarp and would remain in storage outside the Yreka Western's yard for the next thirty-four years.
+In 1956, No. 18 was sold (like many McCloud steam locomotives at the time) to the Yreka Western Railroad (YW), a small, power-starved railroad also in Northern California.
+The engine operated in excursion service with No. 19 at Yreka until 1964, when it blew out a cylinder head while on a doubleheader trip with No. 19 and was taken out of service, however, due to the lack of funds and money to repair the damaged cylinder, it would be the last time No. 18 operated for the Yreka Western as it would be permanently retired from service.
+It sat in storage outside the Yreka Western's yard under a tarp for the next thirty-four years.

-In March 1998, the McCloud Railway re-purchased the No. 18 from the Yreka Western and was moved back to their headquarters in McCloud, California to assist No. 25 for railfan trips.
+In March 1998, the McCloud Railway re-purchased No. 18 from the Yreka Western and was moved back to their headquarters in McCloud, California.